pomonam/kronfluence/examples/cifar/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 ```

-To use AMP when computing influence scores, run:
+To use AMP for faster computation, add the `--use_half_precision` flag:

 ```bash
 python analyze.py --query_batch_size 1000 \